Bursting with bright, bouncy and colourful numbers Hairspray is a musical with real heart and a strong message of equality.

 The hair is high but the energy is even higher in this fabulously fresh production of Hairspray.

-On at the Wolverhampton Grand until Saturday 3rd of March, tickets and information can be found online.
+On at the Palace Theatre in Manchester until the 7th of April, tickets and information can be found here.